Cam-M31/investment-theses/english/Huddle01 (HUDL).md

 **A Decentralized Internet Needs Decentralized Methods of Communication**

-If the internet has to be truly open, a communication needs to be truly decentralized as well.
+If the internet has to be truly open, a communication network needs to be truly decentralized as well.
 Current web communication architecture has had to be centralized, which has led to no guarantees of data privacy while using these platforms.
 In Web3, even today, while most of the internet tech stack is getting progressively decentralized, communication seems to be lagging the rest.
 The lack of market ready alternatives has been a main reason that web3 communities still use centralized video conferencing applications like zoom, or google meet.
 Given that data sensitivity in communication is very high, privacy and security are of utmost importance.

 **Web2 P2P Live Engagement Architecture Cannot Scale Beyond A Certain Amount**